Kosmos 133: Mission

 Kosmos 133 was operated in a low Earth orbit, on 28 November 1966, it had a perigee of 171.0 km, an apogee of 223.0 km, an inclination of 51.9°, and an orbital period of 88.4 minutes.

 Return

 Problems found during ground testing of the second spacecraft resulted in its launch being delayed, and it was destroyed when its launch vehicle exploded on its launch pad following a scrubbed launch attempt in December 1966.
 Before this, the attitude control system (ACS) of Kosmos 133 malfunctioned, resulting in rapid consumption of orientation fuel, leaving it spinning at 2 rpm.
 After large efforts by ground control and 5 attempts at retrofire over two days, the craft was finally coming down for a landing.
 Due to the inaccuracy of the reentry burn, it was determined that the capsule would land in China.
-The self-destruct command was given and the satellite exploded 30 November 1966 at 10:21 GMT.
+The self-destruct command was given and the satellite exploded on the 30th of November 1966 at 10:21 GMT.

 The fireball passed over west Japan and was recorded by photos and a sketch.
 Kōichirō Tomita identified that it was the Kosmos 133 spacecraft (30 November 1966).